KPMG: Promoting a culture of allyship to drive race equality

 KPMG is a global organisation of independent professional services firms providing Audit, Tax and Advisory services.
 It operates in 147 countries and territories and has more than 219,000 people working in member firms around the world.
 KPMG has 21 UK offices, including in Scotland and Wales, and its colleagues and leaders across the country work closely with Business in the Community (BITC) to build on its core values by embedding responsible practice across each area of the business.

 KPMG helps other organisations mitigate risks and grasp opportunities, working to drive positive, sustainable change for its clients, colleagues, and society at large.
 One opportunity it has grasped with enthusiasm and purpose has been to demonstrate leadership and innovation on workplace race equality.
 In 2020, KPMG drew inspiration and encouragement from the Black Lives Matter movement to push harder for faster and more significant change.
-Ahead of the launch of a new Allyship Toolkit for employers, due to be published in partnership between BITC and KPMG in Spring 2021, we are reflecting on KPMG’s commitments to inclusion that will form a major focus of its work this year.
+We reflect on KPMG’s commitments to inclusion that formed a major focus of its work during 2021.

 Leading the way on race at work

 A BITC member since 2007, KPMG has continually played a critical role in advancing awareness and action on race equality, and shared its learnings widely with members and other responsible businesses across the UK.
 The business has been honest, collaborative, and deeply motivated to drive real and lasting change that supports the career opportunities of black colleagues.
 Since 2017, KPMG Partner and Vice-Chair Richard Iferenta has chaired BITC’s Race Equality Leadership Team, which works to break down the barriers that prevent the progression of ethnic minorities in their workplaces and show how inclusive organisations can better serve customers, clients and communities.